JouleCai/geospacelab/README.md

 ## Features
 - With a user-friendly data manager ("Datahub"):
-    + Dock to a sourced or temporary dataset.
+    + Dock to multiple sourced or temporary datasets.
     + Control the data downloading, loading and managing a secondary products.
     + Load data from file with various data formats (hdf, mat, sav, cdf, netcdf, ascii, and binary)
     + Assign variables for visulization.